- Facts and figures on tuition fees and student finance

 - bursaries range from £150 to £9,000 for a single academic year

-- all institutions charging more than the basic tuition fee are obliged to offer National Scholarship Programme (NSP) awards of at least £3,000 to first-year students with a household income of £25,000 (institutions may also use their own targeting criteria).
+- all institutions charging more than the basic tuition fee are obliged to offer National Scholarship Programme (NSP) awards of at least £3,000 (in academic year 2013-14) or £2,000 (in 2014-15) to first-year students with a household income of £25,000 (institutions may also use their own targeting criteria).
 More information on the NSP.

 Bursaries vary greatly from £100 to £9,000 or more per academic year, so it is impossible to give a ‘typical’ figure.
 Examples of the main types of bursary